wadegroux/United-States-Accident-Analysis-Project/README.md

 ![image](https://github.com/wadegroux/United-States-Accident-Analysis-Project/assets/157087862/d0978627-a298-4107-b7d5-39eff59a5553)

 # Data Cleaning: Checking Data Types
-I will now insure that the data tyoes for my data table are correct.
-NOTE: I already did this when importing my data set but, never hurts to double check.
+I will now ensure that the data types for my data table are correct.
+Note: I already did this when importing my dataset, but it never hurts to double-check.

 ![image](https://github.com/wadegroux/United-States-Accident-Analysis-Project/assets/157087862/2ccd0b30-6ca4-4b35-a262-9d6154a3db39)

-This allowed me to confirm that my data types are correct.
+This allowed me to confirm, that my data types are correct.

 # Data Cleaning: Validating Constraints
 **Checking Unique Constraints**